Lingzhi (mushroom)

 Lingzhi (Ganoderma sichuanense), also known as reishi, is a polypore fungus ("bracket fungus") native to East Asia belonging to the genus Ganoderma.

 Its reddish brown, varnished, kidney-shaped cap with bands and peripherally inserted stem give it a distinct fan-like appearance.
 When fresh, the lingzhi is soft, cork-like, and flat.
 It lacks gills on its underside, and instead releases its spores via fine pores (80–120 μm) in yellow colors.

 In nature, it grows at the base and stumps of deciduous trees, especially maples.
-Only two or three out of 10,000 such trees will have lingzhi growth, and therefore its wild form is rare.
 Lingzhi may be cultivated on hardwood logs, sawdust, or woodchips.

 The lingzhi mushroom is used in traditional Chinese medicine.

 Taxonomy

 Lingzhi, also known as reishi from its Japanese pronunciation, is the ancient "mushroom of immortality", revered for over 2,000 years (with some evidence suggesting use in Neolithic China 6,800 years ago).
 However, as of 2023 there is an ongoing debate on which one of the described Ganoderma species is the true lingzhi mushroom.
 It is also likely that a few similar Ganoderma species were considered interchangeable.

 In the scientific literature, the lingzhi mushroom is ambiguously referred to as: